-On May 10, 1881, Prince Carol the 1st became the King of Romania and independent Romania became a kingdom.
-Its national territory included the historical provinces (photo below) of Southern Romania, Eastern Romania, and Dobrogea.
+Prince Carol the 1st became the first king of Romania, and independent Romania became a kingdom on May 10, 1881.
+Its territory included the historical provinces of Southern Romania, Eastern Romania, and Dobrogea.

 Photo source: https://commons.wikimedia.org